 Community Vetting Program

-Because our first spay/neuter clinic was cancelled this year, we knew had to come up with an alternative, to keep animals in the community safe from disease, and prevent an overpopulation problem.
+Because our first spay/neuter clinic was cancelled in 2020, we knew had to come up with an alternative, to keep animals in the community safe from disease, and prevent an overpopulation problem.

 If you need help getting your dog or cat spayed (girls) or neutered (boys) and vaccinated, please contact us.
 You can reach out to us via email at firstname.lastname@example.org or message our Facebook page.
 Please send the following information: